swathij943/Practice/rough.md

 ## JavaScript is prototype based -- objects can inherits properties & behaviours of other objects.

 ## Its a functional programming language - we can write code using functions.

+# There are 6 types of primitive data types in JS as listed beliw
+1. undefined
+2. null
+3. string
+4. number
+5. boolean
+6. symbol

+# Objects -- Objects are entities that allows you to store & organize data using Key:Vale pairs in {}

+eg:

+const person = {
+  name: "Alex",
+  age: 25,
+  gender: "male"
+};